SAP/sap-customer-data-cloud-accelerator/README.md

 ### How to use the feature specific commands

-Using the feature specific command lets the user run a specific feature (Schema, PermissionGroups, WebSdk, WebScreenSets,EmailTemplates...) instead of running all of them when doing an operation (init,reset,build,deploy).
+Using the feature specific command lets the user run a specific feature instead of running all of them when doing an operation (init, reset, build, deploy).
 To use them, simply write on the terminal

 ```sh